Fenny Bentley: Tattersall Cotton Mill

 Many of the residents of Fenny Bentley in the past worked at Tattersell Cotton Mill, which was located in Woodeaves, a nearby hamlet approximately 1 mile from Fenny Bentley.
 The mill was built in 1784 by John Cooper, and was originally powered by the Bentley Brook.
 Around 100 people were employed there, mainly for the Nottingham lace and cotton trade.

 In 1886, the mill was brought by Manchester cotton merchant Cornelius Tattersell, father of John Lincoln Tattersall who was also employed there; he established a home in nearby village Thorpe, Derbyshire with his wife Lizzie Harland in 1893.

 In 1908, the mill ceased production but the warehouse was taken over in 1910 by William Nuttall.
 Originally from Melton Mowbray, he was the brother of John Nuttall, who was the owner of the Harlington Cheese Factory.
 Stilton cheese was produced there until 1930.

-On the outskirts of the village is the Leatherbritches Bentley Brook Inn and Fenny's Restaurant, a traditional busy country Inn with its own brewery.
-The brew house is established in the old washhouse and coal store at the back of the Inn where real ales are brewed two or three times each week.
+On the outskirts of the village is the Bentley Brook Inn, a traditional busy country Inn with a popular wedding function room and garden.

 Geography

 Fenny Bentley lies on the southern edge of the Peak District, within the Derbyshire Dales, East Midlands.
+Footpaths lead directly to the Tissington trail and through Thorpe to Dovedale.
 It lies approximately 3 miles from Dovedale, a Dale that features riverside paths accessible for walkers.
 Dovedale is centred on the River Dove in a Limestone valley.
 The site is owned by the National Trust, and the area is very popular with tourists, with the Peak District claiming to be the second most visited National Park in the world with 22 million visitors per year, behind Mount Fuji National Park in Japan.
 Tourism plays an important role for the few businesses that have been established in Fenny Bentley, such as the Coach and Horses inn which lies on the main route through the village, appealing to visitors to the area who may pass through on the A515 Buxton to Ashbourne Road.

 Much of the agricultural land around Fenny Bentley is pasture, the growing of crops being rare.
 It is suggested that arable farming was never widely practised in the area although this has suggestion has been challenged, with fossilised traces of ridge and furrow being discovered beneath grass covered meadows, in fields around Fenny Bentley, Thorpe and Tissington.

-The Peak District Boundary Walk runs through the village.
+The Peak District Boundary Walk runs through the village, which lies just inside the Peak District National Park.